orchetect/MIDIKit/Examples/Advanced/HUITest/README.md

 > [!NOTE]
 >
-> The SwiftUI interface may be very laggy and is experimental and not optimized.
+> The SwiftUI implementation is not fully optimized and may be laggy and/or CPU-intensive under heavy HUI activity.